beancount/smart_importer/README.rst

 Note that the decorators can be applied to either an importer class, as shown above, or its extract method.
 The result is the same in both cases.
-See `Applying the Decorators <docs/Applying_the_Decorators.rst>`__ for a description of various ways how the decorators can be applied to importers.
+See `Applying the Decorators <docs/Applying_the_Decorators.rst>`__ for a description of various alternative ways of applying the decorators to importers.